Choosing a Linux Distro: Community-Based or Corporate-Backed?

 - September 12, 2023

-When choosing what Linux Distribution to use, a key factor can be who is developing the distro and for what purpose.
-Basically, this boils down to community-based distributions such as Arch Linux and Debian and corporate-backed distributions such as Ubuntu and Fedora.
-There are some key differences between the two types that I will discuss here which may impact which type of distro you choose.
+When choosing what Linux distribution to use, a key factor can be who is developing the distro and for what purpose.
+Basically, this boils down to community-based distributions such as Arch Linux, Debian, and Linux Mint and corporate-backed distributions such as Fedora and Pop!\_OS.
+There are some key differences between the two types which may impact which type of distro you decide to use.

 Who Develops the Distribution?